neznajko/Mars/README.md

 ## Mars

-\[Yae\], this is my first proper, so to speak, Dijkstra Algorithm.
+*T h i s* is my first Dijkstra's Algorithm.
-We have a map of Mars Terrain represented as a 2D array, with each lmnt (vertex) being either CLEAR, ROUGH or ROCK SAMPLE terrain.
+We have a map of Mars Terrain represented as a 2D array, with each coordinate being either CLEAR, ROUGH or ROCK SAMPLE terrain.
 The upper left corner is the ***staat*** and the lower right is the **finish**.
 We are given a bunch of robots, gathering rock samples, and are asked to program those units to gather as much samples as
 possible: [clck](https://ioinformatics.org/files/ioi1997problem1.pdf).

-It's easy to count the combinatorics, if we have an *nxn* map, the length of path is *2(n-1)*, half of the directions being East, and the other half South, than the number of all possible paths will be **C<sub>2(n-1)</sub><sup>n-1</sup>=[2(n-1)]!/[(n-1)!]<sup>2</sup>**.
+It's easy to count the combinatorics, if we have an *nxn* map, the length of path is *2(n-1)*, half of the directions being East, the other half South, and the number of all possible paths will be **C<sub>2(n-1)</sub><sup>n-1</sup>=[2(n-1)]!/[(n-1)!]<sup>2</sup>**.
 For *n=255* this number is:
 ```Python